ADGEfficiency/programming-resources/data-engineering/README.md

 - Stitch,
 - Fivetran,
 - Serverless,
-- BigQuery (can this be data warehosue?)
+- BigQuery (can this be data warehouse?)
-- Redshift (can this be data warehosue?)
+- Redshift (can this be data warehouse?)
-- Postgres (can this be data warehosue?)
+- Postgres (can this be data warehouse?)

 ## dbt